 So far in this course, you have worked with text files.
-In the Getting Help and Reading Documentation mission, you discovered how to use the
+In the Getting Help and Reading Documentation lesson, you discovered how to use the

 less to help you examine the contents of text files.
 In addition, you learned about option-arguments that allow you to fine-tune the command you want to run.

 Oftentimes, as a data scientist, you’ll be handling text files.
 Text files are one of the most common ways to store and handle data, and their presence in any data science project is a certainty.
-Text processing includes tasks such as reformatting the text, extracting specific parts of the text, and modifying the text, and those are topics that will be covered in this mission.
+Text processing includes tasks such as reformatting the text, extracting specific parts of the text, and modifying the text, and those are topics that will be covered in this lesson.

 - Text Processing

-3. Cat Abuse
+- Cat Abuse

-4. Sorting Files
+- Sorting Files

-5. Beware of Sort
+- Beware of Sort

-6. Sorting Data Sets
+- Sorting Data Sets

-7. Sorting on Multiple Columns
+- Sorting on Multiple Columns

-8. Selecting Columns
+- Selecting Columns

-10. Extended Regular Expressions
+- Extended Regular Expressions

 - Next Steps